 After making the cupcake batter, I filled the muffin liners 3/4 of the way full.
 I wanted to have a nice dome at the top of the cupcake.
 If the cupcake was too flat, the monster faces would be harder to make and wouldn’t look as nice.

-Pictured below is my messy Cookie Monster cupcake set-up :)
+Pictured above is my Cookie Monster cupcake set-up.

 Here is a picture of the finished Cookie Monster cupcakes.

-They turned out so cute and were much easier to make with sprinkles, rather than the blue icing that is all over Pinterest. :) The only decorating that was needed was the eyes.
+They turned out so cute and were much easier to make with sprinkles, rather than the blue icing 🙂 The only decorating that was needed was the eyes.

 For the Elmo cupcakes, I took almost the exact same steps as the Cookie Monster cupcakes listed above: I baked the cupcakes large so they would have a dome, iced the top, and then dunked them into a bowl of red sprinkles.